 The Role of Nutrients in Restoring Healthy Neurochemistry

 A clean diet with additional micronutrients and supplements can open the door to experiencing better health.
-While that might even sound a bit cliche, nutritional support is one of the most essential working parts of healing after aggressive drug treatments.
-(6)
+While that might even sound a bit cliche, nutritional support is one of the most essential and powerful working parts of healing after aggressive drug treatments.6

-There can be many reasons why corrective nutrition can produce remarkable improvements that it does, not only to brain chemistry but for improved sleep, digestion and restoring a healthy and functioning microbiome.
-The microbiome is a vital piece of recovery puzzle as it is where most of the natural neurochemicals are produced and then distributed to all parts of the body.
-This supports all the major organs, such as heart, liver, lungs, brain tissue, nerve endings, circulatory system, immune system, skin, hair, eyes, and thousands upon thousands of other aspects of the human body.
+There can be many reasons why corrective nutrition can produce remarkable improvements that it does, not only to brain chemistry but for improved sleep, digestion, and restoring a healthy and functioning microbiome.
+The microbiome is a vital piece of the recovery puzzle as it is where most of the natural neurochemicals are produced and then distributed to all parts of the body.
+This supports all the major organs, such as the heart, liver, lungs, brain tissue, nerve endings, circulatory system, immune system, skin, hair, eyes, and thousands upon thousands of other aspects of the human body.
 Nutritional psychiatry bases its fundamentals of treatment on the therapeutic value of nutrition as applied to mental health.26

 Drugs can strip out vital nutrients and sub-nutrients, and coupled with what may not have been the best diet choices during drug-based therapy, deficiencies can be restored for vastly increased energy and functionality that can benefit the entire body.